Stimulants to Treat Narcolepsy

 In addition, all of these drugs are addictive or easy to abuse.1,2

-People being treated for narcolepsy should see their doctor every 6 months.
+People being treated for narcolepsy should see their doctor once or twice a year.
+If your medicine is being adjusted, you should see your doctor more often.
 It is important to watch for drug side effects, changes in sleep or mood, and other health issues.
 None of these drugs should be stopped suddenly.2

-Side effects can vary depending on the specific treatment/drug you are taking.
-These are not all the possible side effects of stimulants for narcolepsy.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with stimulants.
+Side effects can vary depending on the specific wake-promoting drug you are taking.
+These are not all the possible side effects of wake-promoting drugs for narcolepsy.
+Talk to your doctor about what to expect when taking wake-promoting drugs.
+You also should call your doctor if you have any changes that concern you when taking wake-promoting drugs.

 Other treatments for narcolepsy

-In addition to stimulants, other drugs that are used to treat narcolepsy include antidepressants and central nervous system depressants.
+In addition to wake-promoting drugs, other drugs that are used to treat narcolepsy include antidepressants and central nervous system depressants.
 Your doctor will decide which treatments are best for you based on your individual symptoms and how you respond to different drugs.

 Before beginning treatment for narcolepsy, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.